-• The Court in charge of these cases still has to decide on final approval of the Settlement.
+• The Court in charge of this case still has to decide on final approval of the Settlements.
 Payments will be made only (1) if the Court approves the Settlements and after any appeals are resolved, and (2) after the Court approves a Distribution Plan to distribute the Settlement Funds minus expenses and any Court-approved attorneys' fees ("Net Settlement Funds") to Class Members.
-The proposed distribution plan for these Settlements is to make a pro rata distribution to each Class Member resident in a state that permits indirect purchaser antitrust claims based upon the number of approved purchases per Class Member of Capacitors of film or electrolytic Capacitors during the Settlement class period.
+The proposed Distribution Plan for these Settlements is to make a pro rata distribution to each Class Member that is a resident in a state that permits indirect purchaser antitrust claims based upon the number of approved purchases per Class Member of Capacitors of film or electrolytic Capacitors during the Settlement class period.
 A list of the states that permit indirect purchaser class claims is set forth on the website www.capacitorsindirectcase.com.
+There is no claims process at this time.
+Class Counsel will distribute settlement and judgment proceeds at the conclusion of the case to save as much money for the classes as possible.